kundajelab/chipseq_pipeline/README_PIPELINE.md

 For fast scheduling clusters including SGE, doing post-mortem on jobs can fail in BDS.
 Add `clusterPostMortemDisabled = true` to your `~/.bds/bds.config`.

+11) java.lang.OutOfMemoryError: unable to create new native thread

+# of threads created by BDS exceeds limit (`ulimit -a`).
+BDS created lots of thread per pipeline (more than 20).
+So if you see any thread related error, check your `ulimit -a` and increase it a bit.

 ### Contributors